SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     you should hopefully see your training starting.
 Please note that we can start as many containers that we want at the same time by giving them all different names using the `--name` tag.

-    1. If you already have a completed run then you can use

-        If you've fucked up building your docker image, you of course have to build it again after changing your dockerfile.
-        Therefore, instead of watching pip suffer through downloading torch the 20th time, you can reuse the cache from last time the docker image was built.
+    1. You are most likely going to re-build your docker image multiple times, either due to an implementation error or the addition of new functionality.
+Therefore, instead of watching pip suffer through downloading `torch` for the 20th time, you can reuse the cache from last time the docker image was build.
 To do this, replace the line in your dockerfile that installs your requirements with:

         ```bash
-        RUN --mount=type=cache,target=~/pip/.cache \
-        pip install -r requirements.txt --no-cache-dir
+        RUN --mount=type=cache,target=~/pip/.cache pip install -r requirements.txt --no-cache-dir
         ```

-        And then preface your next build command with

-        ```bash
-        DOCKER_BUILDKIT=1 build ...
-        ```

-        Linux users can simply run

-        ```bash
-        export DOCKER_BUILDKIT=1
-        ```

-        This way, as long as you don't make any changes to the requirements file, it should vastly cut down on the time required to build your images again.
+        which mounts your local pip cache to the docker image.
+For building the image you need to have enabled the [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) feature.
+If you have docker
+        version v23.0 or later (you can check this by running `docker version`) then this is enabled by default.
+Else you need to enable it by setting the environment variable `DOCKER_BUILDKIT=1` before building the image.

+        Try changing your dockerfile and re-building the image.
+You should see that the build process is much faster.

 15. Remember, if you ever are in doubt how files are organized inside a docker image you always have the option to start the image in interactive mode: